 It’s worth noting that a study done by the Universidad Nacional de Colombia stated that nearly 36% of all Colombians reported that they do not actively practice their faith.

 Without a doubt, Spanish is the most used language with 99.2% of the population speaking the European tongue.
-Even though an overwhelming number of Colombians are fluent in Spanish, there are over 101 languages listed in the Ethnologue Database for Colombia.
+Even though the principal language is Spanish, there are over 89 languages listed in the Ethnologue Database for Colombia.

 Hello/Hi (informal) Hola (OH-lah)